8 Best Renters Insurance Companies in Georgia of 2026

 Natural Disasters

-Standard renters’ insurance policies do not provide coverage for two natural disasters: earthquakes and floods.
+Standard renters’ insurance policies do not cover two natural disasters: earthquakes and floods.

 However, some insurers offer these natural disasters as add-ons.